 “So what is the big deal here?” many people ask now as bringing products online should not be a big thing in 2017.

 Unfortunately, the reality is quite different.
-There are some product data standards out there, but they fall short in terms of precision, coverage and semantics.
+There are some product data standards out there, but they fall short in terms of precision, coverage, and semantics.
 Essentially, there is no unified global product data standard, but a huge variety of different file types (i.a.
-CSV, XML, JSON, PRICAT, EDIFCACT), and every organisation names their own product attributes and maintain their own product data model (if there even is one).
+CSV, XML, JSON, PRICAT, EDIFCACT), and every organization names their own product attributes and maintain their own product data model (if there even is one).

 Common approaches I see to manage product master data preparation today are:

 1) Templates: Force suppliers to fill out custom templates to gain data in the desired structure and format

 2) Manpower: Pay employees to manually integrate & transform incoming data to make it “online-ready”

 3) Traditional Systems: Implement rule-based systems to support manual data preparation

 All of the above have their advantages, but in most cases none of them enable the on-boarding of new products fast (e.g. in <2 days overall upon data receipt), in high-quality (e.g. usage of 90%+ of the existing information) at low operational costs (let’s say <1$ per SKU) for these reasons: